 Red - approach or assumption(s) out of line with guidance and practice, with material or unknown significance to the value for money category assessment, requires amendment or further evidence in support before ITE assessment can be passed and recommendations made to the Accountability Board for the approval of the project.

-all funding decisions sought by the Accountability Board will be supported by a recommendation from the ITE.
+All funding decisions sought by the Accountability Board will be supported by a recommendation from the ITE.

 Process from outline to full business case